 Though the crime may have been committed a long time ago, the consequences of having a criminal record can follow you for the rest of your life.
 These consequences include personal anguish or the guilt, embarrassment, or shame of holding a criminal record that no longer represents you today.
 Though it is possible to petition for expungement on your own, you can dramatically increase the likelihood of a judge approving your petition by working with an experienced expungement attorney in Los Angeles.

-If you are ready to begin the process of having your criminal conviction set aside, apply for an expungement online today.
+If you are ready to start the process of having your criminal conviction set aside, apply to expunge your record online today.

 In the state of California, getting your criminal conviction expunged is synonymous with a dismissal.
 It withdraws your guilty or no contest plea and replaces it with a plea of “not guilty.”
 If approved, your criminal case will show as dismissed on a background check.